rails-id/guides/source/caching_with_rails.md

 New Rails projects are configured to use this implementation in development environment by default.

-NOTE: Since processes will not share cache data when using `:memory_store`, it will not be possible to manually read, write, or expire the cache via the Rails console.
+NOTE: Since processes will not share cache data when using `:memory_store`, it will not be possible to manually read, write or expire the cache via the Rails console.

 ### ActiveSupport::Cache::FileStore